who-biz/lightwalletd/README.md

 Documentation for lightwalletd clients (the gRPC interface) is in `docs/rtd/index.html`.
 The current version of this file corresponds to the two `.proto` files; if you change these files, please regenerate the documentation by running `make doc`, which requires docker to be installed.
 # Local/Developer docker-compose Usage
+Note: when using docker, map the data directory input via CLI to a location on your file system, so that the data persists even if the containers are destroyed.
+This avoids reloading everything every time.

 [docs/docker-compose-setup.md](./docs/docker-compose-setup.md)

 # Local/Developer Usage
+Added leveldb support for storing local chain and tx data, replacing the flat file with simple indexing approach.

+## Multichain
+We can put chains into separate DB files (effectively a DB per chain) or we can use a single DB and add a chain indication to the key.

+We'll work that out, for now this gets us live on levelDB which, even with multiple writes per record (3: block by height, block by hash, and max height) is almost twice as fast as the flat disk method used before.
+If speed of ingesting is the sole concern we could dopr the block by hash and height writes, and simply count records to get height, but that's risky/error prone.

+We may want to also do a cross chain hashing approach, I'll think about that and add details if so (can't a single block be multichain, so they'd all have the same hash across chains?
+So we'd need a 2 part key, hash + chainID)
+## LevelDB
+Switching from the simple two file index & serialzed compact data approach to using levelDB via [goleveldb](https://github.com/syndtr/goleveldb.git).

+This gives us better performance at large scale, and since our data is relational but quite simple, we can store it in ways that make the details accessible in useful ways.
+For now we are allowing lookups by block height or block hash.
+TX hash and so forth would be simple to add, although each additon slows the ingestor down.
+With 3 writes per block on my dev machine I'm getting about 3K blocks every 4 seconds.
+The old schem was more like 1.7K.

+Additional record writing doesn't affect users of any given key set on the read side, but it allows different sorts of access and does increase total key size, of course.
+### Progress
+To simplify housekeeping, we record the highest block cached in leveldb.
+On restart this allows us to resume where we left off and avoid rescanning.
+We check that the new block's prior_hash matches our recorded hash for the last cached block, so if we get a reorg we will notice and rewind and re-cahce the data.

+Note that we need to delete all the records previously stored for the block before adding a new one.
+Since we are single threaded and single process, and there is a single record per key type, this works fine.

+We have a utility function to flush ranges of blocks in cache.go called flushBlocks(first int, last int)
+### Schema
+We ingest the blockchain data and store the results.
+A siplified view of the result:
+An array of blocks
+- Each block is serialized into a single []byte array called a compactBlock
+- The block contains block details and an array of TXs, each of which is a compactTX.
+Each TX contains arrays of spends and outputs; all are serialzied into a single array.
+- When storing the block, we save it under Bnnnnnnnn where nnnnnnnn is the block height and under Hhhhh...
+(32 characters)..hhh, where the 32 h characters are the actual hash value for the block.
+- When we store a new "latestBlock" we store the height under the key Icccccccc where cccccccc is the chainID.
+#### Note on Hashes
+We store a second copy of each block using the blockhash (with unique preamble) as the key.
+We could do the same with every TX, storing a second copy of it w/hash + prefix as the key, if we ever want to allow looking up TX by hash.
+This has NOT been implemented, just a thought.
 ## Zcashd

 You must start a local instance of `verusd`, and its `VRSC.conf` file must include the following entries